The Purposeless Pennine Way, in which while trudging in enjoyable company, I duplicitously meditate on the downsides of companionship.

 Day Fourteen, Greenhead to Bellingham.

-The rain had stopped now, though, and in fact the day looked set pretty fair.
+The rain had stopped now though and the day looked set pretty fair.
 By the time I reached Walltown Crags the sun was on its way out.

 As I climbed higher the weather improved further and eventually it blossomed into a classic Hadrian’s Wall day.
-Finally I was able to take a few half-decent holiday snaps…
+Finally after several visits I was able to take a few half-decent holiday snaps…

 I got to Rapishaw Gap sooner than I expected in the benign conditions and stopped for lunch.
 Somehow the Sheffield lads, who’d left much later, appeared below me by some mysterious route.
 They stopped for lunch too.

 For the next hour or so JR and I swapped places and paces, greeting each other politely.
 After a while I realised she was quite footsore and I resolved to maintain at least visual contact into Bellingham.
 She didn’t need me to, it just seemed friendly.
-We ended up walking together, more or less, and she was delightful company despite my showing off by leading her to where I’d forded a then very low Houxty Burn in June 2016.
-It was now completely impassable, we had to walk a dogleg to the bridge which I should have aimed directly for.
+We ended up walking together, more or less, and she was delightful company despite my leading her to where I’d forded a then very low Houxty Burn in June 2016.
+It was now completely impassable, we had to walk a dogleg to the bridge which I should have aimed directly for in the first place.

 I like to think my ecology background gives me added value as a Trail Buddy, so I cheerily misidentified several plants and on seeing a large bird with grey wings, black-tipped, disappearing up a burn I exclaimed excitedly “oh wow, a Hen Harrier!”
 Pause.
 “It’s a Heron” said JR. “Oh.
 Er, yeah, so it is.”